 Firmographic segmentation categorizes B2B customers according to their shared company or organizational attributes.
 It’s a common practice used in B2B marketing to help guide advertising and sales by providing deeper business insights for effective campaign strategies.

-For instance, the number of employees in a company indicates whether that company is brand new with a few employees, a small-medium business, or large-scale enterprise.
+For instance, the number of employees in a company indicates whether that company is brand new with a few employees, a small-medium business, or a large-scale enterprise.
 This segmentation can help you enhance your target marketing efforts.

 The key is to identify consumers with common traits, segment them, and personalize your marketing campaign to reach this micro-audience.